acenturyandabit/stack/README.md

-# Termini
+# Stack

-Keep your background processes in your peripheral vision automatically.
+As a C++ software developer / databricks backtest runner, I occasionally have long-running tasks that take unpredictable amounts of time.
+I want to have an automated way of alerting me when those tasks are complete.

-## How it works
+## Installation
 Requirements: node/npm on your system

 1. Clone this folder to somewhere out of the way.
-2. Copy the snippet.bashrc into your ~/.bashrc.
-3. run `npm install .`
+3. Run `npm install .`
-4. Run the server: ./server
+4. Run the server: `./server.js`
-5. Open the webapp and keep it pinned to top in a corner.
+5. Open the webapp according to the console output.
-6. Run a background task.
-It will show up on the webapp.
-When the background task has completed, the webapp will show you that it is complete.
-    - When you run another command on the same terminal as the current task, it will automatically clear the background task.
+6. Set up the bash task pusher.
+    1. Run `./bash-tracker.sh`
+7. Set up userscripts.
+    1. Download the fantastic Tampermonkey extension from the chrome web store: https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
+    2. Create a userscript for the target website.
+    3. Copy the contents of `userscript.js` into your userscript body.
+    4. Update the task creation and mark-as-done

+## How it works